Dawn of the transformer era in speech emotion recognition: closing the valence gap: Experimental setup

-While sentiment is a different concept than valence, as the former corresponds to an attitude held towards a specific object and the latter more generally characterises a person's feeling~\citep{munezero2014they}, there is nevertheless evidence to suggest that sentiment annotations can be decomposed to two constituents: intensity and polarity~\citep{tian2018polarity}, which we consider to roughly correspond to arousal and valence.
+While sentiment is a different concept than valence, as the former corresponds to an attitude held towards a specific object and the latter more generally characterises a person's feeling~\citep{munezero2014they}, there is evidence that sentiment annotations can be decomposed to two constituents: intensity and polarity~\citep{tian2018polarity}, which roughly correspond to arousal and valence.
 We therefore expect some correlation between (predicted) valence and (annotated) sentiment scores.
-As our primary interest is a between-model comparison for out-of-domain generalisation, and not the absolute sentiment prediction performance itself, we consider the use of {\mosi} for cross-corpus experiments well-motivated from a practical, if not necessarily a theoretical, point of view.